'Having sex five times a day wasn't enough'

 Mother-of-three Rebecca Barker said the compulsion took over her life in 2014 and ruined her relationship.

-Rather than leading her to cheat, her addiction meant she was constantly asking her partner for sex.
+Her addiction meant she was constantly asking her partner for sex.

 "It was literally the first thing I thought about when I woke up, I just couldn't get it off my mind," said the 37-year-old, originally from Tadcaster in North Yorkshire.